 • A statement of intent – describe how this program will help you obtain your career and academic goals.

 • Official sealed transcripts (or interim transcripts) from every post-secondary institution you have attended showing grade/course achievement as per entrance requirements.
 To be considered official, transcripts must be sent directly to UFV from the originating institution; see the Transfer Credit section for details.

 • Three letters of reference.
-Please use the forms provided at ufv.ca/teachereducation/gradcertificate.
+Please use the forms provided at ufv.ca/teachereducation/graduate-certificate-in-teacher-leadership-and-mentorship.
 Arrange for the letters to be forwarded to UFV in separate, sealed envelopes.
 One letter should be from an administrator at the school where you are currently employed or have been employed.

 • Evidence of teacher certification – submit a copy of your current Certificate Verification Card.
 Please be aware that you will be asked to show your original card on the first day of class.